nuage-studio/pulumi-nuage/docs/_index.md

 layout: overview
 ---

-Pulumi Nuage provider can be used to provision AWS cloud resources  any of the network resources available in a Unifi based network controlled by a Unifi controller.
+Pulumi Nuage provider can be used to provision AWS cloud resources.
-The Unifi provider must be configured with credentials to deploy and update resources in Unifi.

 ## Example